rywible/wrela6/docs/design/name-resolution-design.md

 `PlatformPrimitiveBinding` is a name-resolution artifact only.
 It says that a source `FunctionId` has the same simple name as one selected-target primitive.
 It is not a proof certificate.
-Type/resource checking must turn it into a `CertifiedPlatformPrimitiveBinding` by proving that the source declaration matches the primitive's full target catalog signature and proof contract.
-HIR and Proof MIR consume only certified bindings.
+Semantic surface checking must turn it into a certified semantic-surface binding by proving that the source declaration matches the primitive's full target catalog signature and proof contract.
+HIR and Proof MIR consume only certified semantic-surface bindings.

 ## Namespace Model